 And speaking about Saudi-Arabia.
 The United States is starting to export more goods than they receive oil in the other direction.
 The amount of oil the US receive from Saudi-Arabia 2018 is down 1/3 since 2015 while the exports to the country stays the same.
 So you probably have to look for the explanation there.
 The US has no interest in sustaining the state of Saudi-Arabia if they don’t get to import their oil.
 The numbers 1/3 comes from the CIA WORLD FACTBOOK 2015 compared with the numbers in the CIA WORLD FACTBOOK 2018-2019.

-The Strait of Hormuz is 21 nautical miles (39 km) in width at its narrowest place.
+The Strait of Hormuz is 21 nautical miles (24 miles or 39 km) in width at its narrowest place.
 In 2011 an average of 14 tankers per day passed out of the Persian Gulf through the strait, carrying 17 million barrels of crude oil.
 That is 35 percent of the worlds seaborn oil shipments and 20 percent of the oil traded worldwide.
 Some say 40 percent of all oil traded worldwide.
 More than 85 percent of this oil goes to Asian countries, with Japan, India, South Korea and China the biggest buyers.
 Iran has repeatedly threatened to close the Strait of Hormuz throughout the years.

 This doesn’t mean that Saudi-Arabia will become a target militarily.
 It is much more likely that Iran will become a target.
 But I think we can expect that the US will strive to put pressure on especially the Saudis to not cut back any more on the oil sales to the US and preferrably increase the oil sales quota to the US.
 They hope to accomplish this by projecting more power against the Iranians and by dwarfing the Chinese influence in the nearby region and, hopefully, in the Arabian Sea and the Indian Ocean.
 They attempt all of this nowadays with the projection of military power rather than with conventions, national aid and business agreements which previous political administrations may have relied on more.